caoilte/build-monitor/README.md

 TODO
 ----

-* Figure out how to decouple Karotz API state from individual build bunny state.
+* Decouple Karotz API state from individual build bunny state.
 ** This will allow multiple bunnies over the same wire without overloading the API
 * Add prover Actor supervision mechanisms.
-Ssome particularly egregious handling of failure paths right now including, ** Actor initialisation in prestart hooks
+Some particularly egregious handling of failure paths right now including, ** Actor initialisation in prestart hooks
 ** infinite error recovery attempts (with amusing self-DOS results when network cable unplugged)
 * Turn into a Play Module